 You may have to say this to yourself a few times throughout the day, especially if you struggle with guilt or shame.
 Self-forgiveness is like exercising—the more you do it, the easier it becomes.(Source)

-Review Your Failure
+Overcome Your Fear of Failure

 Without blaming yourself or wallowing in shame, look at why you failed.
 Be honest about the thoughts or situations that may have influenced you.
 For example, you meant to think more positively about your relationship but you picked a fight with your significant other instead.